Shared Ownership eligibility check

 Yes, priority is given to members of the military.
 However, shared ownership is open to anyone who meets the eligibility criteria.

 All applicants are prioritised by a scoring system, where points are awarded for different criteria.
-These evaluations look at a variety of factors to assess people’s suitability, including whether the applicant is:
+These evaluations look at a variety of factors to assess your suitability, including whether you are:

 - already living or working in the same borough as the property